jkroso/when-all/Readme.md

 ### all(x)

-  Create a Result for a new `x` with all values lifted out of their Result proxies
+  Create a Result for a new `x` with all values lifted out of their Results

 ```js
 all([